zleyyij/rTS_Wiki/docs/disks/clonezilla.md

     ![clonezilla-name](/assets/clonezilla/clonezilla-name.png)

-8. Choose which disks you want to take an image of

-    > Identify your disk based on size and possibly by label.
+8. Choose which disks you want to take an image of.
+You can identify your disk based on size and possibly by label.

     ![clonezilla-disk-sel](/assets/clonezilla/clonezilla-disk-sel.png)

-9. The default compression method should be fine.
+9. Leave the compression method as default.

     ![clonezilla-compression](/assets/clonezilla/clonezilla-compression.png)

-10. In most cases you should skip the disk check and use the default option that Clonezilla provides.
+10. Skip the disk check and use the default option that Clonezilla provides.
+This is fine in most cases.

     ![clonezilla-fs-check](/assets/clonezilla/clonezilla-fs-check.png)

-11. Checking the image was successful is the default and encouraged.
+11. Checking the image is the default and is encouraged.
 Disable it if you want to save time.

     ![clonezilla-integrity](/assets/clonezilla/clonezilla-integrity.png)

-12. Encrypting the image is not withing the scope of this guide but is possible.
+12. Encrypting the image is not withing the scope of this guide, but is possible.

     ![clonezilla-encryption](/assets/clonezilla/clonezilla-encryption.png)

-13. Leaving the default for the final action will allow you to see the results, and continue without needlessly.
+13. Leave the default for the final action.
+This will allow you to see the results, and continue without needlessly rebooting.

     ![clonezilla-reboot](/assets/clonezilla/clonezilla-reboot.png)